mlr-org/mlr3fairness/cran-comments.md

 ## Submission

-Minor update adding small new features, update to comply with upcoming changes in dependencies.
+Minor update update to comply with upcoming changes in dependencies.
+Remvoes dependency on the posterdown package which was removed from CRAN.

 ## R CMD check results